nitrojector/casper-c/README.md

 # Custom changes

-> All changes can be found by searching for content enclosed within `CUSTOM.CHANGE` and `CUSTOM.CHANGE.END` comments
+> All changes in `.hbs` files can be found by searching for content enclosed within `CUSTOM.CHANGE` and `CUSTOM.CHANGE.END` comments

 1. Add custom icons under `/partials/icons/custom/`
 2. Remove signup call from `/post.hbs`